Money and Debt : New Financial Architecture Required

 Some are even bundles of loans, grouped together to allow the income generated through the loans’ repayments to be considered an asset.

-So what you end up with is a pile of debts, each secured against another.
+So what you end up with if you seek debt advice in the UK in the end is a pile of debts, each secured against another.
 As the pile rises the whole structure becomes shakier and shakier, making the architecture of the whole system riskier and riskier.
 Not what a good economist wants to hear.

 America In Debt